Back to overview

 Should I register my QWE as soon as possible?

-You can only register work experience that’s been completed, and need to do this only when you’re applying for admission as a solicitor.
+You can only register work experience that’s been completed – you should do this only when you’re applying for admission as a solicitor.
 Therefore, it’s not a requirement to record QWE as soon as you complete it, and it may be in your interest not to do so as you may wish to choose which experience you subsequently use as QWE.

 However, you’ll need to balance this against the difficulties of seeking confirmation of QWE undertaken some years ago (see ‘Can QWE be ‘backdated’?’ above).